afrigon/FrigKit/README.md

 }
 ```

 Most times you'll be using APIs and JSON response to represent your objects.
-The `object` method is a generic type that will automatically decode your json data to Swift objects.
+The `object` method is a generic function that will automatically decode your json data to Swift objects.

 ```swift
 struct Cat: Decodable {